Wind power in Canada: Installed capacity

-Timeline
+History

 1990s

 Early development of wind energy in Canada was located primarily in Ontario, Quebec, and Alberta.
 Alberta built the first commercial wind farm in Canada in 1993.
 Throughout the late 1990s and early years of the 21st Century every Canadian province has pursued wind power to supplement their provincial energy grids.

 2009

 British Columbia was the last province to add wind power to its grid with the completion of the Bear Mountain Wind Park in November 2009.
 With increasing population growth, Canada has seen wind power as a way to diversify energy supplies away from traditional reliance on fossil fuel burning thermal plants and heavy reliance on hydroelectricity in some provinces.
 In provinces like Nova Scotia, where only 12% of electricity comes from renewable sources, the development of wind energy projects will provide a measure of electricity security that some jurisdictions are lacking.
 In the case of British Columbia, wind energy will help close the electricity deficit that the province is facing into the 2010s and help reduce the reliance on importing power from other jurisdictions that may not use renewable energy sources.